- What kind of hosting should I use? Is Webinoly the right tool for me?

 Shared Hosting – Most people and agencies use shared services by default to host entry-level websites.
 Simple, cheap, and enough in most cases!
 (No technical knowledge required) Some examples are HostGator, BlueHost, Siteground and GoDaddy, just to mention a few.

-VPS and Dedicated server – In both cases you have dedicated resources, in VPS you have a portion of a server and in dedicated you have a complete server for you.
+VPS and Dedicated server – In both cases you have dedicated resources, in VPS you have a portion of a server and in dedicated, also known as Bare Metal or Single-Tenant server, you have a complete server for you.
 Typically, you will find it in three different levels of service: Managed, Semi-Managed or Self-Managed.

 - Managed Services – This is the quintessential solution used by professionals.
 Simple, powerful, and easy for most people.
 Like Pagely, Pantheon, WP Engine, Kinsta, or Cloudways.

 - Semi-Managed – Most of the companies offering this kind of services are focused on bringing tools and high-level support and help-desk experience.
 In some cases, you can bring your own server from a cloud provider.
 Typically, people chose small cloud providers like Vultr, Linode, or Digital Ocean in conjunction with services like Runcloud, ServerPilot, or any other similar cloud-based server control panel.
 It’s the most expensive option, also sharing root access is needed, so it should never be used in business or enterprise environments.
 Most of the times is only used by beginners looking for support.